-\end{definition} The parameter $t(q,\epsilon_d)$ is independent of the blocklength $n$, corresponding to the average weight of our codewords.
-Roughly speaking, ``most'' codewords have Hamming weight about $t(q,\epsilon_d)\sqrt{n}$.
-Following the techniques in~\cite{tahmasbi2017second}, it has been optimized to be as large as possible while still ensuring $(1-\epsilon_d)$ covertness.
-The quantity $I_J(q)$ denotes the mutual information (times the normalization $t(q,\epsilon_d)\sqrt{n}$) corresponding to the BSC$(q)$ from Alice to James, derived by taking the appropriate Taylor series expansion of the mutual information between $\X$ and $\Z$.
-The quantity $I_B(p,q)$ denotes the mutual information (times the normalization $t(q,\epsilon_d)\sqrt{n}$) of the worst i.i.d. channel inducible from Alice to Bob due to an i.i.d. myopic jamming strategy employed by James.
-As outlined in Theorem~\ref{thm:upperbound} this corresponds to the asymmetric channel arising from James flipping $X_i$ with probability approximately $p/q$ only within the support of $\Z$ --- hence James concentrates his bit-flip power in bits he observes to be likelier to correspond to actual transmissions from Alice.
-While mutual information from Alice to Bob in the presence of such an i.i.d. jamming strategy clearly serves as an outer bound on Alice's achievable throughput, it is perhaps more surprising that this is also achievable by our codes in a wide range of parameter regimes (corresponding to the {\it achievable positive throughput region} presented in Theorem~\ref{thm:achievable} below).
+\end{definition} The quantity $I_J(q)t(q,\epsilon_d)\sqrt{n}$ denotes the mutual information corresponding to the BSC$(q)$ from Alice to James, derived by taking the appropriate Taylor series expansion of $I(\X,\Z)$.
+The quantity $I_B(p,q)t(q,\epsilon_d)\sqrt{n}$ denotes the mutual information of the worst i.i.d. channel from Alice to Bob, induced by an i.i.d. myopic jamming strategy employed by James (i.e., flipping $X_i$ with probability approximately $p/q$ only within the support of $\Z$).

+While the mutual information from Alice to Bob $I_B(p,q)t(q,\epsilon_d)\sqrt{n}$ (in the presence of such an i.i.d. myopic jamming strategy) clearly serves as an upper bound on Alice's achievable throughput, it is perhaps more surprising that this is also achievable by our codes in a wide range of parameter regimes (corresponding to the {\it achievable positive throughput region} presented in Theorem~\ref{thm:achievable} below).